What Is the E4 Base Pay in 2025?

 E4 Base Pay in the Army

-E4 base pay in the U.S. Army ranges from $2,633.70 to $3,197.40 per month, depending on years of experience.
+As of 2025, the E4 base pay in the U.S. Army ranges from $3,027.30 to $3,675.60 per month, depending on years of experience.
 The military rank for the E4 pay grade is Specialist.
 The civilian equivalent of this military pay grade is GS-4 in the GS pay scale used by the federal government.

 E4 Base Pay in the Air Force

 E4 base pay in the Air Force is the same as other military branches.
-The military rank for the E4 pay grade in the Air Force is Senior Airman or Sergeant.
-However, your take-home pay will also include bonuses and allowances, such as hazard pay, clothing allowance, Basic Allowance for Subsistence (BAS) or food allowance, and Basic Allowance for Housing (BAH) for those who don’t live on base.
+The military rank for the E4 pay grade in the Air Force is Senior Airman.
+However, take-home pay may also include bonuses and allowances, such as hazard pay, clothing allowance, Basic Allowance for Subsistence (BAS), and Basic Allowance for Housing (BAH) for those who don’t live on base.

 E4 Base Pay in the Navy

 The military rank for the E4 pay grade in the Navy is Petty Officer 3rd Class.
-The base pay remains the same as other military branches, but the final take-home pay can vary based on your allowances, location, and responsibilities.
-Some positions may receive special pay if they’re in a location with hostile fire or imminent danger.
+While base pay is the same across all military branches, take-home pay can vary based on allowances, location, and responsibilities.
+Certain roles may qualify for special pay in high-risk zones, such as hostile fire or imminent danger areas.

 E4 Base Pay Comparison and Salary Calculator

-If you’d like to understand more about the E4 base pay and your potential earnings, including other benefits, we recommend using an E4 salary calculator.
+If you’d like to understand more about the E4 base pay and your potential earnings, including other benefits, it's best to use an E4 salary calculator.
 The Regular Military Compensation (RMC) calculator from the DOD allows you to compute your RMC, which includes your basic pay, federal income tax advantage, basic allowance for subsistence, and basic allowance for off-base housing.

 You’ll need to provide basic information, such as years of service, tax filing status, and number of dependents, to generate results with this pay calculator.
 RMC is the basic compensation level that every enlisted member receives and is a good way to see how much you can earn as an E4 service member in every military branch.